Senior Research Fellow ARC Centre of Excellence for Coral Reef Studies, James Cook University (2018-present)

-Originally from the UK, Sue-Ann was awarded a BSc (Hons) in Biology from the University of Nottingham and MSc in Oceanography from the National Oceanography Centre, University of Southampton.
-Continuing at Southampton, Sue-Ann researched evolutionary trends across latitudinal gradients in marine invertebrates for her PhD to determine how adaptive traits change along environmental gradients from the tropics to the poles, in collaboration with the British Antarctic Survey, National University of Singapore, University of Melbourne and James Cook University.
-Sue-Ann’s current research focuses on the effects of global change, particularly ocean acidification, on marine organisms including invertebrates and fishes.
-Sue-Ann’s broad research interests include ecology, physiology, behaviour and the potential for acclimation and adaptation to ocean acidification in marine organisms.
+Sue-Ann is originally from the UK and studied for a BSc (Hons) degree in Biology from the University of Nottingham and MSc in Oceanography from the National Oceanography Centre, University of Southampton.
+With the University of Southampton and British Antarctic Survey, Sue-Ann researched evolutionary trends across latitudinal gradients in marine invertebrates to determine how adaptive traits change along environmental gradients from the tropics to the poles for her PhD, in collaboration with the National University of Singapore, University of Melbourne and James Cook University.

 Australian Museum Eureka Prize awards – Macquarie University Eureka Prize for Outstanding Early Career Researcher finalist 2015